 Most of us, despite the best intentions, simply cannot just decide to be the change we want to see

-It’s easy to say you’re working as if you live in the early days of a better nation, particularly if you believe that a better Scotland and a fresh start is now within tantalising reach, but realistically most of us are constrained by the demands and expectations of our employers, mortgage lenders and families.
+It’s easy to say you’re working as if you live in the early days of a better nation, but realistically most of us are constrained by the demands and expectations of our employers, mortgage lenders and families.
 Most of us, despite the best intentions, simply cannot just decide to be the change we want to see.
 Collective action, not individual stubbornness, is what’s required if we want to live fairer, happier, greener and less wasteful lives.

 In Eden things started off well.
 The gang built a giant teepee in which to hold meetings, and agreed on their priorities and working hours.
 Those with particular skills – tree-chopping, soil-turning, goat-herding – helped others develop their own.
 They had an experienced chef, several medics, a vet and a hunter, not to mention a carpenter, a plumber, a marine conservationist and, um, a yoga teacher.

 There was also Tara, who billed herself as a life coach but turned her hand to giving massages before storming out, alleging bullying and branding her campmates a bunch of “pussies, dicks and assholes”.
 While of course it’s hard to judge a person’s contribution over several months by watching four hours of edited highlights, it seemed safe to say Tara didn’t really pull her weight.
 But for the would-be alpha males in the group, pulling one’s weight wasn’t enough – why, they asked, should they have to share their potatoes with weak-limbed, lightweight ladies who were rubbish at things like hammering and sawing and peeing standing up?
 Wouldn’t it be better if a few of the women just starved, and decreased the surplus population?